MicrosoftDocs/windows-dev-docs/terminal/command-line-arguments.md

 ---
 <!-- End tab selectors.  -->

  The `-p` flag is used to specify the Windows Terminal profile that should be opened.
-Substitute "Ubuntu-18.04" with the name of any Terminal profile that you have installed.
+Substitute "Ubuntu-18.04" with the name of any terminal profile that you have installed.
 This will always open a new window.
 Windows Terminal is not yet capable of opening new tabs or panes in an existing instance.

 ### Target a directory